Kiar101/Kiarstenportfolio2/README.md

 ## Projects

 ## Personality Test
+The personality test was where you could answer question to figure out what your personality type is.
  - The Personality Test was done in Python
  - Was used to help people determine their personality type
  - Used Pycharm +Python+ Github to create this